asplake/agendashift-open/framework/patterns/rtl-strategy-deployment.md

 The outside-in service delivery review (OI-SDR) provides a regular opportunity to ask the kinds of questions identified above, structured not just right-to-left but outside-in, ensuring i) that customer, organisation, and other external factors are given their proper weight, and ii) that a range of perspectives, voices, and metrics are juxtaposed in a sequence designed to bring misalignments to the surface.
 The short workshop [Implementing your Outside-in Service Delivery Review (OI-SDR)] walks prospective adopters of this meeting format through its design.

-The outside-in strategy review (OI-SR) takes the same customer-and-external-environment-first perspective in combination with the [IdOO] pattern and is a great generator of options for the Just-in-time (JIT) strategy deployment pattern.
+The outside-in strategy review (OI-SR) takes the same customer-and-external-environment-first perspective in combination with the [IdOO] pattern and is a great generator of options for the Right-Left (JIT) Strategy Deployment pattern.
 Both reviews are showcased in the [Wholehearted:OKR] workshop, which of all our workshops is the one that speaks to this pattern most completely.

 ## Notes & References